highland/Garden-Show/README.md

  for any Gardening Club that runs a traditional Garden Show

-(*) A spike to try out ZODB instead of straight pickle came to the conclusion that ZODB was overkill for this application, whereas pickle kept throwing errors.  dill fixed that.
+(*) A spike to try out ZODB instead of straight pickle came to the conclusion that ZODB was overkill for this application.